-Charter & Code, and The Human Resources Strategy for Researchers (HRS4R)
+Charter & Code and The Human Resources Strategy for Researchers (HRS4R)

 The Charter & Code consists of general principles and requirements that determine roles, responsibilities and rights of researchers and employers.
 The basic concept is that the principles should serve as a framework for researchers and employers to work within.
 The aim of the Charter & Code is thus to ensure that the relationship between researchers and employers contributes to successful research achievements, as well as access and exchange of knowledge, technical development and career development.
-More than 900 organizations have endorsed the Charter & Code principles.
+More than 900 organisations have endorsed the Charter & Code principles.

-The HR Excellence in Research award is awarded to the applicant organization (employer) after a thorough internal analysis of the institution’s personnel policy and conditions through legislation, agreements and other guidelines, as well as an external assessment.
+The HR Excellence in Research award is awarded to the applicant organisation (employer) after a thorough internal analysis of the institution’s personnel policy and conditions through legislation, agreements and other guidelines, as well as an external assessment.
 Employers who receive the award are expected to have, maintain and develop a stimulating and beneficial working environment for researchers.